South Vietnam: Military juntas (1963–1967)

+Second Republic (1967–1975)

 Kỳ and Thieu functioned in those roles until 1967, bringing much-desired stability to the government.
 They imposed censorship and suspended civil liberties, and intensified anticommunist efforts.
 Under pressure from the US, they held elections for president and the legislature in 1967.
 The Senate election took place on 2 September 1967.
 The Presidential election took place on 3 September 1967, Thiệu was elected president with 34% of the vote in a widely criticised poll.
 The Parliamentary election took place on 22 October 1967.

 On 31 January 1968, the People's Army of Vietnam (PAVN) and the Việt Cộng broke the traditional truce accompanying the Tết (Lunar New Year) holiday.
 The Tet Offensive failed to spark a national uprising and was militarily disastrous.
 By bringing the war to South Vietnam's cities, however, and by demonstrating the continued strength of communist forces, it marked a turning point in US support for the government in South Vietnam.
 The new administration of Richard Nixon introduced a policy of Vietnamization to reduce US combat involvement and began negotiations with the North Vietnamese to end the war.
 Thiệu used the aftermath of the Tet Offensive to sideline Kỳ, his chief rival.

 On 26 March 1970 the government began to implement the Land-to-the-Tiller program of land reform with the US providing US$339m of the program's US$441m cost.
 Individual landholdings were limited to 15 hectares.

 US and South Vietnamese forces launched a series of attacks on PAVN/VC bases in Cambodia in April–July 1970.
 South Vietnam launched an invasion of North Vietnamese bases in Laos in February/March 1971 and were defeated by the PAVN in what was widely regarded as a setback for Vietnamization.

 Thiệu was reelected unopposed in the Presidential election on 2 October 1971.

 North Vietnam launched a conventional invasion of South Vietnam in late March 1972 which was only finally repulsed by October with massive US air support.